Webhooks

 To stop deliveries without losing the subscription, use POST /v1/webhooks/{id}/pause and /resume.
 Events that arrive while paused are dropped, not queued.

-Webhook routes, the signing wire formats, and the verification recipes on this page are drawn from the AGLedger webhook module at API v0.25.4.
+Validated against API v1.2.0 on 2026-07-06 (Developer Edition, Docker Compose: webhook routes, signing wire formats, verification recipes).
 The Ed25519 verifier mirrors the Server's reference implementation; confirm field-level details against the API reference and GET /v1/verification-keys on your own Server.